LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: LatentChem: A Latent Reasoning Interface

 \paragraph{Stage 2: SFT for molecule-aware CoT.} We then transition to full sequence training, requiring explicit CoT derivations $\mathbf{y}_{cot}$ prior to the answer $\mathbf{y}_{ans}$.
 To ensure the generated reasoning is strictly grounded in molecular structure rather than textual priors, we extend the counterfactual alignment strategy to the entire sequence $\mathbf{y}_{full} = [\mathbf{y}_{cot}, \mathbf{y}_{ans}]$.

 \paragraph{Stage 3: Chemistry-aware latent mind activation.} In this phase, we activate the latent thinking modules (updater and projector).
-To prevent the massive LLM backbone from treating the lightweight latent signals as noise, we freeze both the ChemAdapter and the LLM backbone, updating only the updater and projector.
+To prevent the massive LLM backbone from treating the lightweight latent signals as noise, we freeze both the Chemical Adapter and the LLM backbone, updating only the updater and projector.
 This constraint forces the latent modules to adapt to the frozen semantic space of the LLM, compelling them to generate ``legible'' thought vectors that guide the fixed decoder toward the correct CoT path.

 \paragraph{Stage 4: GRPO with latent thinking budget.} With the latent mind activated, we employ GRPO to refine the model's policy.
 Reversing the freezing strategy from the previous stage, we now freeze the latent thinking modules and fine-tune the remaining parameters.
 This strategy treats the learned latent dynamics as a stable ``internal simulator,'' optimizing the backbone LLM to effectively utilize these latent thoughts for decision-making.
-The optimization is guided by a composite reward function comprising four terms: format adherence, answer validity, and answer correctness (detailed in Appendixe~\ref{app:rl_details}).
-Critically, by removing the supervision for explicit CoT generation and rewarding only the final result, we enable the model to explore the most efficient reasoning pathway. }
+The optimization is guided by a composite reward function comprising three terms: format adherence, answer validity, and answer correctness. \camera{The reward contains no term for brevity or CoT omission.} Critically, by removing the supervision for explicit CoT generation and rewarding only the final result, we enable the model to explore the most efficient reasoning pathway. }

 \revision{